ncampigotto/BECDM_LUISS_2023/Syllabus/Syllabus.md

 ## Structure of the exams

 The final exam for attending students will consist of one open-ended question from either Module 1 or Module 2.

 The comprehensive exam for non-attending students will consist of three open-ended questions from both modules.
 Two questions will be based on the textbook, while the third question will be based on the other required readings.

 All exams will be closed-book, closed-notes.

 ## In-class quizzes

-During the course, you will be required to work in groups to complete five in-class quizzes, each approximately 20 minutes in length. he quizzes will be based on one or two research papers to be read before class.
+During the course, you will be required to work in groups to complete five in-class quizzes, each approximately 20 minutes in length.
+The quizzes will be based on one or two research papers to be read before class.

 Each quiz will consist of 5 multiple choice or true/false questions.
 There will be no penalty for wrong answers and each correct answer will be worth 0.2 points (so the maximum possible score is 1 point per quiz).
 Sometimes you will be asked to briefly justify your answer: answers without justification will be marked as incorrect.

 Your total score for in-class quizzes will be the sum of all five scores.
 Decimals will be rounded to the nearest whole number.

-## Assignments
+## Written assignments

 As part of your coursework, you will take part in three experiments.
-Each group will then have to analyze the data set of experimental results to answer some questions.
+Each group will then have to analyze the data set of experimental results and write a short report to answer some questions.
 The analysis will be performed using [Stata](https://www.stata.com).

 The University provides a free Stata licence to all students.
 You are responsible for ensuring that the software is properly installed on your computer.